hodrigohamalho/fuse-workshop-doc/README.md

 * REST from OAS (Swagger)

-## SETUP this Walkthrough in Integreatly Environment
+## Setup in Integreatly Environment

 .
 Login as admin in your openshift cluster
 .
 Add this repository to your walkthrough catalog